Boeing lost more 737 MAX orders and delivered zero 787s in November

 As a result of both the slow inspection process and the COVID-related travel restrictions affecting international air travel, Smith said, “We’ve got a large number of undelivered 787 aircraft in inventory.”

-More than 70 completed 787 now await delivery, according to a comprehensive online tally updated monthly by Uresh Sheth.
+More than 70 completed Dreamliners now await delivery, according to a comprehensive online tally updated monthly by Uresh Sheth.

 Smith said Friday it could take “through 2021” to clear that backlog of parked 787s.